Orders, decorations, and medals of Armenia: Order for Services to the Motherland

+Order of Friendship

+The Order of Friendship is awarded for significant services in promoting mutual understanding in the political, scientific and educational, cultural and religious spheres, as well for strengthening and bolstering friendly ties between peoples.

 Medal for Courage

 Medal for Courage is awarded for courage in defending the Fatherland, protecting the public order, as well as in rescue operations and for performing duties in life-threatening conditions.
 The Medal for Courage is awarded to employees of the Armenian military forces, the Ministries of Internal Affairs and National Security, the Department of Emergency Situations and the Customs services, as well as to other people.
 The law on the Medal for Courage has been in effect since July 26, 1993.

 Medal for Combat Service

 Medal for Combat Service is awarded for skillful, original and brave action in performance of military duties, for keeping the army in military preparedness and for service rendered in protection of the country's borders.
 The Medal for Combat Service is conferred upon Armenian military personnel, as well as other persons.
 The Law on the Medal for Combat Service has been in effect since July 26, 1993.